aws-samples/generative-ai-application-builder-on-aws-plugin-sample-vector-databases/README.md

 2)Amazon OpenSearch embeddings search
 3)Neo4j Search

-Choose the instructions for the knowledgebase that you would like to use.
+Choose the instructions for the knowledgebase that you would like to use from the Instructions folder.

 Note:Once deployed and testing is complete, do not forget to cleanup resources so that no cost is incurred after testing.